 He has a history of being sexually abused by his older brother when he was just 13 years old.
 Being young at the time, he was unable to bring this up with his family to be able to safely process this traumatic experience.

-The recurring fantasy or fetishes Brother Dawud felt inclined towards in his unwanted sexual behaviours more often than not involved a tall strong woman dominating someone shorter than her; someone in the position of strength takes advantage of someone smaller, and weaker.
+The recurring fantasy or fetishes Brother Dawud felt inclined towards in his unwanted sexual behaviors more often than not involved a tall strong woman dominating someone shorter than her; someone in the position of strength takes advantage of someone smaller, and weaker.

-I explored this further with brother Dawud and helped him process that the strong, tall woman in his fantasies and fetishes was in fact a metaphor representing his older brother, who sexually abused Dawud on more than one occasion.
+I explored this further with brother Dawud and helped him process that the strong, tall woman in his fantasies and fetishes was, in fact, a metaphor representing his older brother, who sexually abused Dawud on more than one occasion.

-The passage of time did not heal these wounds of being abused, and instead it had only repressed them and trapped them in his body.
+The passage of time did not heal these wounds of being abused, and instead, it had only repressed them and trapped them in his body.

 And so, brother Dawud acted out this repression all these years, through watching pornography and would only be aroused while engaging in sexual relations with his spouse if he would fantasize through these fetishes with the emotional themes of dominance and power.

-Through him fantasizing and acting out, he was re-enacting the abuse he faced as a 13 year old.
+Through him fantasizing and acting out, he was re-enacting the abuse he faced as a 13-year-old.